ruslandoga/pitch2/pitch.md

 <!-- class: invert -->
 <!-- backgroundColor: #191919-->

-# Why Google Maps?
+# Why Focus on Google Maps?

-With and help of Thai government and through the Google Transit program, we will integrate our platform with Google Maps, providing:

-Seamless Access: Easy access to public transport information directly on Google Maps.
-Enhanced User Experience: Real-time updates and accurate schedule information to improve travel planning for users.
-Increased Visibility: Greater visibility for public transport options, encouraging more people to use them.
+- **Widespread Use:** Google Maps is extensively used by both locals and tourists, ensuring broad access to public transport information.

+- **High Return for Low Effort:** Google Maps already has the infrastructure for displaying transit data.
+We just need to provide the data, making it a highly efficient solution.

 ---